-TrustCB wrote the first versions of the standard "SESIP" (Security Evaluation Standard for IoT Platforms) and now operates a SESIP scheme to enable implementers of IoT platforms to demonstrate that a specific Target of Evaluation (TOE) provides specific functionality and services for use by an IoT application than can be installed on the platform and to protect platform assets against state-of-the-art attackers.
+TrustCB wrote the first versions of the standard "SESIP" (Security Evaluation Standard for IoT Platforms), which has since been adopted and issued for Public Release by GlobalPlatform as [SESIP].
+TrustCB now operates a SESIP scheme to enable implementers of IoT platforms to demonstrate that a specific Target of Evaluation (TOE) provides specific functionality and services for use by an IoT application than can be installed on the platform and to protect platform assets against state-of-the-art attackers.

-An IoT Platform is the hardware/software providing an operating environment for an IoT Application.
+An IoT Platform, defined as Connected Platform in [SESIP], is the hardware/software providing an operating environment for an IoT Application.
 IoT Platforms parts can be developed and evaluated separately, for example by evaluating the cryptographic library, an OS, hardware, and then combining them.
 In terms of the Common Criteria, the IoT Platform (part) identified in the ST is our TOE.

-An IoT Application is the software running on the IoT Platform adding domain-specific functionality.
-An IoT Platform together with an IoT Application in total form an IoT Product, providing the user with a complete functionality.
+An IoT Application, defined as Connected Application in [SESIP], is the software running on the IoT Platform adding domain-specific functionality.
+An IoT Platform together with an IoT Application in total form an IoT Product (Connected Product), providing the user with a complete functionality.
 From the platform point of view, there is only one IoT Application, even if this IoT Application is separated in many different applications parts from the IoT Application developer point of view.